keeganpaleshi/RMTest/readme.txt

  - `equivalent_air.png` – equivalent air volume plot when `--ambient-file` or `--ambient-concentration` is provided.

-The `time_fit` routine still fits only Po‑214 and Po‑218.
+The `time_fit` routine fits Po‑214 and Po‑218 by default and also Po‑210
-When `window_Po210` is provided the Po‑210 events are extracted and a time‑series histogram is produced without a decay fit.
+when `window_Po210` is provided.
+Po‑210 fit results are written to `summary.json` and shown in the time‑series plot but are **not** used for the radon‑activity prediction.

 The time‐series model multiplies the decay rate by the detection efficiency internally.
 Therefore the fitted `E_Po214` and `E_Po218` values correspond to